-- the minimum purchase amount described under "-Optional Purchase" above (plus any amounts owed to the servicer as carryover servicing fees); or - the fair market value of the trust student loans as of the end of the related collection period.
+the minimum purchase amount described under "-Optional Purchase" above (plus any amounts owed to the servicer as carryover servicing fees); or the fair market value of the trust student loans as of the end of the related collection period.

 If at least two bids are not received or the highest bid after the re-solicitation process does not equal or exceed that amount, the indenture trustee will not complete the sale.
 The indenture trustee may, and at the direction of the depositor will be required to, consult with a financial advisor, including an underwriter of the securities or the administrator, to determine if the fair market value of the trust student loans has been offered.
-See "Transfer and Servicing Agreements" in the prospectus.
+See "The Student Loan Pools-Termination" in the prospectus.

-The net proceeds of any auction sale will be used to retire any outstanding notes on the related distribution date.
+The net proceeds of any auction sale, plus all amounts, less any investment earnings, then on deposit in any accumulation account, will be used to retire any outstanding notes on the related distribution date.

-If the sale is not completed, the indenture trustee may, but will not be under any obligation to, solicit bids for sale of the trust student loans after future collection periods upon terms similar to those described above, including the waiver of the servicer's option to purchase remaining trust student loans.
-The indenture trustee may or may not succeed in soliciting acceptable bids for the trust student loans, either on the trust auction date or subsequently.
+If the sale is not completed, the indenture trustee may, but will not be under any obligation to, solicit bids for sale of the trust student loans after future collection periods upon terms similar to those described above, including the servicer's waiver of its option to purchase remaining trust student loans.
+The indenture trustee may or may not succeed in soliciting acceptable bids for the trust student loans either on the trust auction date or subsequently.

-If the trust student loans are not sold as described above, on each subsequent distribution date, if the amount on deposit in the reserve account after giving effect to all withdrawals, except withdrawals payable to the depositor, exceeds the specified reserve account balance, the administrator will direct the indenture trustee to distribute the amount of the excess as accelerated payments of note principal.
+If the trust student loans are not sold as described above, on each subsequent distribution date, if the amount on deposit in the reserve account after giving effect to all withdrawals, except withdrawals payable to the depositor, exceeds the specified reserve account balance, the administrator will direct the indenture trustee to distribute the amount of the excess as accelerated payments or allocations of note principal.